TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- When considering which external resources to write, let's skip unused resources with only size defined
+	- That's because size only starts to matter when we instantiate some

 - area_marker/box_marker naming consistency
 	- though it's not significant in json state